Musfira-Farooq/git-conflict-demo/README.md

 This line was updated locally by musfira.
 This line was updated remotely again by me.

-This line was added through github
-This line was added remotely for the rebase test.
+This line was added through git hub fro exam evaluation question This line was added remotely for the rebase test.
 Remote version by GitHub